exakat/exakat/docs/Rules.rst

 ####################

-PHP requires a salt when calling `'crypt() <http://www.php.net/crypt>`_.
+PHP requires a salt when calling `crypt() <http://www.php.net/crypt>`_.
 5.5 and previous versions didn't require it.
 Salt is a simple string, that is usually only known by the application.

 According to the manual : The salt parameter is optional.
-However, `'crypt() <http://www.php.net/crypt>`_ creates a weak hash without the salt.
+However, `crypt() <http://www.php.net/crypt>`_ creates a weak hash without the salt.
 PHP 5.6 or later raise an E_NOTICE error without it.
 Make sure to specify a strong enough salt for better security.

 .. code-block:: php